CAMP RANDALL ROWING CLUB, INC.

 j.
 Shells are to be given routine preventive maintenance as scheduled by the Program Coach.

 k.
-Remove all seats and rigging when transporting shells to regatta.
+Remove or bungee all seats and rigging when transporting shells to regatta.
 Gunwales should be on foam protectors, never on plain metal.
 Make sure all shells are secure – boats should not be able to move in any direction during transport.

 l.
 Drivers transporting boats to regattas are responsible for compliance with all applicable laws and regulations for boat transportation.